- Lesson 1: Paths to market leadership

 We’re also seeing a new frontier of B2B payments emerge in the form of companies like Brex, Ramp, Divvy (now part of Bill.com), etc. These combine expense management software with company-issued debit/credit cards to make it easier for their employees to pay for things.

 The spend management vendors replace the traditional employee purchasing process.
-Rather than using purchase orders/invoices or by paying for things out of pocket and then getting reimbursed, spend management vendors arm employees with virtual and physical cards to buy things.
+Rather than using purchase orders/invoices or by paying for items out of pocket and then getting reimbursed, spend management vendors arm employees with virtual and physical cards to buy things.

 This can be a lucrative business model because the issuer of the card (Brex, Ramp, Divvy, etc.) captures a % of the spend on those cards ranging from 1%-3% (before processing fees).
 The rise of embedded card-issuing platforms like Marqeta, Lithic*, and Stripe, have made it easier than ever for software companies to issue cards to its customers.